-Holding Patient Treatment Bills Pending Conclusion of a Personal Injury Claim: When to Hold vs When to Bill
+Holding Treatment Bills Pending Conclusion of a Claim

 Coordination of insurance benefits for injury victims is vital for access to health care and maximization of physical and financial recovery.
 In this article we look at 3 scenarios for the health care provider in the context of a patient with a liability claim against the at-fault driver and where the patient